 Candidate who obtain 75% and above but below 91% of marks (OPM) shall be deemed to have passed the examination in FIRST CLASS (Distinction) provided he/she passes all the course prescribed for the programme at the first appearance.

-Candidates who obtain 90% and above (OPM) shall be deemed to have passed the examination in FIRST CLASS (Exemplar) provided he/she passes all the courses prescribed for the programme at first appearance.
+Candidates who obtain 90% and above (OPM) shall be deemed to have passed the examination in FIRST CLASS(Exemplar) provided he/she passes all the papers prescribed for the programmes at the First Appearance.